Strengthening Community Connections in the Regenerative Poultry Value Chain

 Research results and discussion:

-This flexible approach has increased the relevance of the meetings to ensure that farmers receive direct support while maintaining autonomy in shaping their discussions.
-Further, the sustained engagement over time highlights the importance of the meetings in fostering peer learning, trust, and shared governance within the regenerative poultry network.
-By providing a space where farmers can discuss concerns, clarify uncertainties, and collaboratively develop strategies, these gatherings have become an essential tool for organizing across this community of regenerative poultry farmers.
+This flexible approach increased the relevance of the meetings and ensured that farmers received direct support while maintaining autonomy in shaping their discussions.
+The sustained engagement over time highlights the importance of the meetings in fostering peer learning, trust, and shared governance within the regenerative poultry network.
+By providing a space where farmers could discuss concerns, clarify uncertainties, and collaboratively develop strategies, these gatherings became an essential tool for organizing across this community of regenerative poultry farmers.

-Over the course of the project so far, six farmer learning circles were conducted at different locations, with a total participation of 92 attendees and 64 unique individuals.
-4 of the learning circles were hosted on-farm, 1 learning circle was hosted at a community center paired with lunch after a visit to the poultry processor.
-1 of the learning circles was conducted virtually.
+Over the course of the project, 12 farmer learning circles were conducted between May 2024 and November 2025, with a total of 79 unique individuals participating (39 farmers/ranchers, 11 processing plant workers, 7 agricultural service providers, and 22 other stakeholders including aspiring farmers and community members).
+Eight learning circles were hosted in person (on-farm tours and a processing plant visit), and four were conducted virtually.
 These sessions provided opportunities for farmers, aspiring farmers, and processing plant workers to exchange knowledge, troubleshoot challenges, and strengthen relationships within the regenerative poultry supply chain.

-Some emerging themes from the learning circle include:
+Key themes emerging from the learning circles included:

 • Labor Practices and Ethical Treatment: Conversations emphasized respect and care in poultry handling, with farmers exchanging techniques for humane chicken catching and processing.
 Workers, in conversation with farmers, contrasted these practices with conventional industrial farms, noting the stark differences in treatment.

 • Economic Considerations and Market Access: Farmers openly discussed financial struggles, the need for better compensation structures, and ways to improve market viability.
-At one of the farms, attendees highlighted how insurance policies and feed costs pose financial risks to small-scale regenerative farms.
+Attendees highlighted how insurance policies and feed costs pose financial risks to small-scale regenerative farms.

 • Governance and Supply Chain Transparency: Learning circles served as a space for dialogue between farmers and other supply chain partners, allowing them to address logistical concerns such as feed quality, processing efficiency, and supply chain decision-making.
-For example, at one of the learning circles, farmers and processing workers discussed issues related to bird transport and pre-slaughter feeding protocols, leading to on-the-ground adjustments in practices.
+They fomented cross-value-chain understanding as farmers and processing workers discussed issues related to bird transport, pre-slaughter feeding protocols, and how on-farm decisions shape working conditions in the plant.

-The database of funding opportunities has been compiled, listing 36 of the most relevant state and federal programs relevant to the regenerative poultry community in the Upper Midwest.
-Although RAA staff have reported that this has been an important tool for them to identify relevant programs, direct farmer use of the tool has been low.
-And while the database does increase awareness of funding opportunities, bureaucratic complexities remain a challenge for farmers doing sustainable agriculture, especially immigrant farmers.
-As the project progresses, we will continue to work with RAA to edit this database in line with the evolving needs of the community and the changing political climate.
+The database of funding opportunities was compiled over the full project, ultimately listing 51 of the most relevant state and federal programs relevant to the regenerative poultry community in Minnesota and Wisconsin.
+RAA staff reported that this was an important tool for identifying relevant programs and guiding their grant writing team and farmer technical services team.
+Direct farmer use of the tool was lower, reflecting that while the database increased awareness of funding opportunities, bureaucratic complexities remain a significant challenge for farmers doing sustainable agriculture, especially immigrant farmers.
+The database was updated throughout the project in line with the evolving needs of the community and the changing policy structures.
+Ownership of this tool has been turned over to RAA to continue to build on it as an organizational and farmer resource.

-However, difficulties such as unpredictable weather, high propane costs, and inefficiencies in feed delivery persist.
-Farmers also raised concerns about transparency in decision-making across the supply chain, particularly regarding funding allocations, pricing, and RAA and Tree-Range (the company that markets the birds) policies affecting farm operations.
-Systemic disparities in access to resources, infrastructure, and technical support led to frustration, particularly among Latine farmers, who emphasized the need for equitable representation and financial assistance.
-As one farmer shared, “They denied me loans because it was a government program, and it made me see the inequality faced by people of our race and color.”
-Many farmers expressed that while this project’s investment in monthly meetings and learning circles was valuable, they need even more community development and engagement as a community.
-They desire stronger community networks, better training, and more structured decision-making mechanisms, such as formalized farmer governance bodies, to ensure their voices are included in shaping the supply chain.
-As one farmer suggested, “It'd be super cool if the Convergence could be a mechanism during which we get to chat together and vote on certain key things that do affect all of the farmers… [for example] things like organic versus non-organic."
+However, persistent challenges included unpredictable weather, high propane costs for first Spring flock, inefficiencies in feed delivery, and uneven transition costs.
+Farmers raised concerns about developing clear decision-making processes across the supply chain.
+Systemic disparities in access to resources, infrastructure, and technical support led to frustration, particularly among Latine farmers.
+As one Latine farmer commented on these structural inequities, "They denied me loans because it was a government program, and it made me see the inequality faced by people of our race and color."
+Many farmers expressed that while this project's investment in monthly meetings and learning circles was valuable, they need even more community development and engagement.
+They desire stronger community networks, better training, and more structured decision-making mechanisms, such as formalized farmer governance bodies.

 Educational & Outreach Activities